 The law requires the Occupational Safety and Health Administration to issue an emergency temporary standard that requires certain employers to develop and implement a comprehensive infectious disease exposure control plan to protect health care workers.
 Private and public payers are required to provide no-cost/no-prior authorization detection and diagnostic coverage during the emergency period for diagnostics that have received the relevant Emergency Use Authorization (EUA) from the FDA.
 It also requires personal respiratory protective devices to be treated as covered countermeasures that are eligible for certain liability protections.

-Moving forward, the Executive Branch will rapidly implement the programs and assorted mandates from these legislative packages.
-As implementation proceeds, the American College of Radiology® will provide educational information and resources on pertinent subtopics, such as the programs for health care providers and businesses.
+Moving forward, the Executive Branch will continue to implement the programs and assorted mandates from these legislative packages.
+As implementation proceeds, the American College of Radiology® will continue to provide educational information and resources on pertinent subtopics.